An Equivalence between the Lasso and Support Vector Machines: The Equivalence

 This reduction is harder to accomplish than the other direction we explained before.
 Given an instance of an SVM problem~(\ref{eq:classifier}), we suppose that we have a (possibly non-optimal) $\sigma$-weakly-separating vector $w\in\R^d$ available, for some (small) value $\sigma>0$.
 Given $w$, we will demonstrate in the following how to construct an equivalent Lasso instance~(\ref{eq:lasso}).

 Perhaps surprisingly, such a weakly-separating vector $w$ is trivial to obtain for the $\ell_2$-loss soft-margin SVM, as we have observed in Section~\ref{sec:softSVM} (even if the SVM input data is not separable).
-Also for other SVM variants, finding such a weakly-separating vector for a small $\sigma$ is still significantly easier than the final goal of obtaining a near-perfect $(\sigma^*-\varepsilon)$-separation for a small precision $\varepsilon$.
-It corresponds to running an SVM solver (such as the perceptron algorithm) for only constantly many iterations.
-In contrast, obtaining a better $\varepsilon$-accurate solution by the same algorithm would require $O\big(\frac{1}{\varepsilon^2}\big)$ iterations, as mentioned in Section~\ref{sec:SVMproperties}.
+Also for hard-margin SVM variants, finding such a weakly-separating vector for a small $\sigma$ is still significantly easier than the final goal of obtaining a near-perfect $(\sigma^*-\varepsilon)$-separation for a small precision $\varepsilon$.
+It corresponds to running an SVM solver (such as the perceptron algorithm) for only a constant number of iterations.
+In contrast, obtaining a better $\varepsilon$-accurate solution by the same algorithm would require $O(1/\varepsilon^2)$ iterations, as mentioned in Section~\ref{sec:SVMproperties}.